Central Stadium (Yekaterinburg): Renovation for FIFA World Cup

-As the stadium was chosen as one of the venues of the 2018 FIFA World Cup, temporary stands extending outside the original perimeter of the stadium were erected so as to comply with the FIFA requirement of seatings for 35,000 spectators.
+As the stadium was chosen as one of the venues of the 2018 FIFA World Cup, temporary stands extending outside the original perimeter of the stadium were erected to comply with FIFA's minimum capacity requirement of 35,000 spectators at the time.
 The temporary seating also protects the historical façade of the monument of Stalinist neoclassicism.
-Following its removal seating was reduced to 35,000 seats.
+Following its removal, the seating was reduced to 35,000 seats.

 In the stadium, it is planned to build a fitness center (2500–3000 m2) and Valeological center (1500 m2), which will be an organized system of fast-food outlets to serve the audience.

 In November 2010, the construction of reinforced concrete structures of two additional grandstands - the south and north - was finalized.
 Roofing work is finalized and closed the thermal path to the east and west stands.
 Work on the landscaping included lawns decorated, organized and paved parking for special mobile TV stations and specialized in the sports complex and complete reconstruction of the stadium's outer fence, which has retained its historic appearance.
 Preparatory work for the installation of spectator seating was also conducted.
 Stable funding to finish the stadium was provided in the summer of 2011.
 In October 2015 began another full reconstruction of the stadium.

-For the World Cup the stadium had a capacity of 35,696 spectators, 12,000 of which are temporary seating.
-After the World Cup, these 12,000 seats might be removed, resulting in a capacity of around 23,000.
-But as of Jan.
-2021, the temporary stands still haven't been demolished yet.
+For the World Cup, the stadium had a capacity of 35,696 spectators, 12,000 of which are temporary seating.
+After the World Cup, these 12,000 seats were set to be removed, reducing the capacity to around 23,000, but as of January 2021, the temporary stands have not been demolished.
 The temporary stands attracted international attention because of its "dangerous" appearance, extending out from the outer facade.
 Following its reconstruction, the first match was played on April 1, 2018, between home football club Ural and Rubin FC from Kazan.

+The Central Stadium was set to host the opening and closing ceremonies of the 2023 Summer World University Games, but the games were cancelled due to the Russian invasion of Ukraine.